Small Changes for Big Learning Improvements

 When we demonstrate our expert knowledge through lectures and modeling, prior knowledge is neither surfaced nor activated, and we are robbed of the chance to see how students are organizing and crafting conceptual connections.
 Watching us work through problems lures them into a false sense of understanding.
 Because we act with expert fluency, they perceive the task as simpler than it really is.
 So how can we successfully activate students’ prior knowledge so that their understanding can change and grow?

 Example: The teacher gives the students five possible sequences for a line of code.
 Two of these sequences work, two of them reflect typical novice mistakes that are important to address, and one of them can only work under specific conditions.
 Each option thus represents a different way that students may have organized some key principles at this early stage of their learning.
-Students choose which sequence is best, compare their answers with other students' - and come to a group consensus.
+Students first work on their own to choose which sequence is best, then they compare their answers with those of other students in a small group, and finally the groups come to consensus and share their answers.
 After the groups share their answers, the teacher gives them feedback on their naïve attempts.

 This approach ensures that the teacher gets a clear picture of students’ prior knowledge and how they are using it in the early stages of their learning about coding.
 It also prepares the students to receive and integrate newer, more expert ways of thinking about coding into their current understanding.